k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14d_task_source_rule_based_generation.md

-- **costant** distribution returns the populated value.
-For example: Set the number of generated addresses to one address for each synthetic customer:
+- **Constant** distribution returns the populated value.
+For example, set the number of generated addresses to one address for each synthetic customer:

   ![const](images/const_dist_example.png)

-​